vga101/gaiasky/docs/360-mode.rst

 Injecting panorama metadata to 360 images
 -----------------------------------------

-To do so, we can use `ExifTool <http://owl.phy.queensu.ca/~phil/exiftool/>`__.
-We will inject the metadata with the following command:
+To do so, we can use `ExifTool <http://owl.phy.queensu.ca/~phil/exiftool/>`__ in Linux, MacOS and Windows.
+To inject the metadata which describes a 360 degrees 4K image (3840x2160) we need to run the following command:

 .. code:: bash

-  exiftool -ProjectionType="equirectangular" -UsePanoramaViewer="True" -"PoseHeadingDegrees<$exif:GPSImgDirection" -"CroppedAreaImageWidthPixels<$ImageWidth" -"CroppedAreaImageHeightPixels<$ImageHeight" -"FullPanoWidthPixels<$ImageWidth" -"FullPanoHeightPixels<$ImageHeight" -CroppedAreaLeftPixels="0" -CroppedAreaTopPixels="0" image_name.jpg
+  exiftool -UsePanoramaViewer=True -ProjectionType=equirectangular -PoseHeadingDegrees=360.0 -CroppedAreaLeftPixels=0 -FullPanoWidthPixels=3840 -CroppedAreaImageHeightPixels=2160 -FullPanoHeightPixels=2160 -CroppedAreaImageWidthPixels=3840 -CroppedAreaTopPixels=0 -LargestValidInteriorRectLeft=0 -LargestValidInteriorRectTop=0 -LargestValidInteriorRectWidth=3840 -LargestValidInteriorRectHeight=2160 image_name.jpg

 Now we can enjoy our image in any 360 panorama viewer like Google Street View app or the Cardboard Camera!
 Find some examples in this `album <https://goo.gl/photos/kn2MvugZHYcr5Fty8>`__.